LONDON WELSH MINI

 Rugby is a wonderful team sport where lifelong friendships and bonds are forged – on and off the field.
 And at London Welsh we have created a warm, open club atmosphere where all our members can play, socialise, support, network and relax in the historic setting of Old Deer Park.

 Anyone can become a member.
 We welcome all ages, sexes, playing abilities – and nationalities from the world over.
 We have several Men’s teams, a fast-growing and successful Women’s team and a thriving Minis and Youth section where we introduce children to rugby in a structured and safe environment starting with our Little Wizards (under 6’s).
 Our Minis and Youth age groups also include two Girls teams (U13s and U15s) which we created in 2019 to meet unprecedented demand and whose ranks have continued to swell!
-We also offer free, mixed-ability O2 Touch rugby sessions on a Thursday night to anyone who just fancies a run-out in the shadow of the iconic Kew Pagoda.
-We also run occasional touch tournaments where we encourage all members to join a team and come and be part of a fun afternoon out on the paddock.
+We also offer free, mixed-ability Touch rugby sessions during the week to anyone who just fancies a run-out in the shadow of the iconic Kew Pagoda.
 And, of course, there’s plenty of socialising to be had – at the ground and in the clubhouse, on match days and throughout the week.